jacoblapworth/akahu-sdk-swift/src/react/picklist.md

 	</div>
 </div>

+## What is a Picklist?

-A set of components  to create a list of items otherwise known in XUI as a Picklist.
-The `Picklist` and `Pickitems` are presentational components with a `StatefulPicklist` wrapper available to handle keyboard navigation on its children.
+A set of components that brings in the XUI styles to render a list of items. `Picklist` and `Pickitems` are presentational components, and `StatefulPicklist` is a wrapper available to handle keyboard navigation.

-### Is this just a Menu and MenuItems?
-A menu is often in the context of a dropdown or navigational menu so to avoid that assumption we've named this picklist, a list of things you can pick from.
-It's commonly used in the context of a sidebar, navigation, filtering and dropdown.

 ## Examples